Skip to content

 What it does

-This rule enforces that functions do have an explicit return type annotation.
+This rule enforces that functions have an explicit return type annotation.

 Why is this bad?

-Explicit return types do make it visually more clear what type is returned by a function.
-They can also speed up TypeScript type checking performance in large codebases with many large functions.
+Another benefit of explicit return types is the potential for a speed up of type checking in large codebases with many large functions.

 Example